 - Ask that a prior application for benefits be reopened

 - Advise you how to best prepare yourself to testify at your hearing

 - Protect your right to a fair hearing by objecting to improper evidence and procedures

 - If you win, make sure that the Social Security Administration correctly calculates your benefits

 - If you lose, request review of the hearing decision by the Social Security Administration’s Appeals Council

 - If you lose at the Appeals Council, possibly represent you in a Federal Court review of your case

 Most attorneys who handle Social Security Disability cases will accept them on a contingent fee basis of 25% of past-due benefit not to exceed $6,000.
 That is, there is no fee if unless you are successful, although you will be obligated to pay any out-of-pocket expenses incurred by the attorney in your representation.
 Such expenses usually involve charges for making payments to doctors and hospitals for medical records and reports, and other miscellaneous charges.
 Total expenses usually are less than $300.

 If approved for Social Security Disability Insurance (SSDI), how much money will I get?

 If you have enough work quarters/credits and your SSDI claim is approved, SSDI benefits begin 5 months after the the date SSA found you disabled, and past-due benefits cannot go back further than ONE YEAR BEFORE THE DATE OF SSDI APPLICATION.
 For example, if SSA found you disabled on June 15, 2016, then your benefits would start in December 2016.
 You are eligible for Medicare 29 months after the date Social Security finds you disabled under SSDI.
-For example, if Social Security found you disabled on June 15, 2014, then you would be eligible for Medicare in December 2016.
+For example, if SSA found you disabled on June 15, 2016, then you would be eligible for Medicare in December 2018.